Free: 96 PPC tools + my AI Playbook book

 What's Broken 3 issues

 The hero video is uncaptioned and autoplays muted, which means the spokesperson's actual words do not land for visitors who never enable sound.
-The video is a trust signal that leaks its main asset.
+The one job the video has is to let a real person vouch for the platform, and on mute it cannot do that job.

 'Transparent, fair pricing' in the subhead is undermined by the page never showing a price, a starting point, or even a pricing tier.
 For a B2B audience that values transparency, claiming it without showing it is a credibility risk.

 The 'Request your product demo' CTA routes to a form that asks for company details but does not preview the demo length, format, or who will run it.
-For enterprise buyers who need to justify the calendar hold, the form friction is higher than the page earns.
+An enterprise buyer has to justify the calendar hold, and this form asks for company details while telling them nothing in return.

 Ad Intelligence